 Give us a call

 The Advocate invites its readers to help cover news in Central Alberta.
 We would like to hear from you if you see something worthy of coverage.
 And we would appreciate hearing from you if you see something inaccurate in our pages.
+We strive for complete, accurate coverage of Central Alberta and are happy to correct any errors we may commit.
 Call 403-314-4333.